Crochet Granny Triangle Bandana | Free Pattern & Tutorial

 Dimensions: 20cm

-ch40, sc across, starting in 2nd ch from hook, sl st to ch-sp at corner of the triangle
+Second strap: ch40, sc in 2nd ch from hook and in each ch across, sl st to ch-sp at the corner of the triangle (39)

-Do the same number of chains for the second strap.
+Note: If you did a different number of chains for the first strap, do that same number of chains for the second strap.

-Now your crochet granny triangle bandana is complete!
+Weave in your loose ends and your crochet bandana is complete!